rf2803-ux/unicc_ai_safety_lab_sp26/README.md

 - `config/config.example.yaml` contains model/backend defaults for the MVP
 - `.env.example` is committed; `.env` stays local only
 - `runs/` is generated output and is mostly ignored by Git
+- Public GitHub repositories are supported in the current ingestion flow
+- Endpoint URL evaluation is not implemented yet